huggingface/blog/ai-comic-factory.md

 You'll observe that the Space owner, name, and visibility are already filled in for you, so you can leave those values as is.

-This Space runs inside a Docker container that doesn't require many resources, so you can use the smallest instance.
+Your copy of the Space will run inside a Docker container that doesn't require many resources, so you can use the smallest instance.
 The official AI Comic Factory Space utilizes a bigger CPU instance, as it caters to a large user base.

 To operate the AI Comic Factory under your account, you need to configure your Hugging Face token: